nrmkirkwood/nrmkirkwood.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Our energy choices today shape the future for generations to come.
+I'm committed to zero emissions and a career helping deliver impactful solutions that benefit us today and tomorrow.

-I'm a researcher, technology development and industry engagement expert with over a decade of experience in advanced energy materials research, translating scientific discoveries into sustainable technologies, and managing industry-academia collaborations.
+With over a decade in advanced energy materials research and industry collaborations, I've transformed scientific breakthroughs into sustainable technologies and steered pivotal industry-academia collaborations.

-I care deeply about meeting our energy needs with zero or at least net-zero emissions.
-Our present energy production & consumption comes at the expense of future generations and I believe we owe it to them to put every effort into mitgating this.

-Combining this challenge with a passion for technology and science, I pursued a research career developing quantum materials that enable better solar cells or more energy-efficient lighting (amongst other things), and progressed some towards prototypes and proof-of-concept studies.

-Driven by a desire to make a more direct impact, I have shifted my focus to techno-economic analysis and market implementation of emerging renewable energy solutions within a large research centre.
+Driven by a desire to make a more direct impact, I work on techno-economic analysis and implementation of emerging renewable energy solutions within a large research centre.
 I've also developed an [energy reduction retro-fit device for research labs](https://nrmkirkwood.github.io/projects/fumehoodfred/).

-More broadly, I am interested in understanding what a truly sustainable circular economy could look like and how we could get there.

 My recent work projects include: